xeruf/instalee/README.md

   + how about `providers/<handler>/<provider>[_<ext>]`?
     Same duplication issue, now spread out...
   + underscore extension might be superfluous through that, since `ext` was somewhat a proxy for a proper `provider` configuraion
+- Use system subdirectories for handlers and groups, which are used by default when system is detected